manuelr417/Linux-User-Manager/README.md

 # Linux User Manager (LUM) 0.1

 ##Description:
-Web app for managing linux accounts requests intended to be use on UPRM's HTCondor cluster.
+Web app for managing linux accounts requests intended to be used on UPRM's HTCondor cluster.

 ##Requirements: